B-AJ-Amar/social-media-app/README.md

 # social-media-app
+This little Social Media App is powered by Django and represents my first backend project.
 ## Instalation:
 if you want to contribute , or use this project on your local machine you dont have to install eny thing, every thing is in `venv` folder .